thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         You’re going to see lots of interesting things while out on the Broadwater with us, so be sure to keep an eye out for friendly bottle-nose dolphins, stingrays, turtles, wallabies and soaring sea-eagles!
 You can touch up your tan while lounging out on the foredeck as we sail up to Sovereign Islands to see the mansions of the rich and famous (free sunscreen is available and recommended).

-        We have rods and bait available (on request) so you can have a go at dropping a line in, you might even catch a fish!

         Fancy trying your hand at sailing?
 No problem, let our friendly crew know and they will have you hoisting the sails and manning the helm in no time.
 Just want to chill and enjoy a few drinks and  maybe take a quick swim, this is totally fine too.
 We also carry a range of fun activities on board the boat for your use.